-A vector operation is indicated by the slice operator appearing as the left-hand side of an =, +=, -=, =, /=, operator.
-The right-hand side can be an expression consisting either of an array slice of the same length and type as the left-hand side or an expression of the element type of the left-hand side, in any combination.
-The operators supported for vector operations are the binary operators +, -, , /, - and \cdot .
+A vector operation is indicated by the slice operator appearing as the left-hand side of an assignment or an op-assignment expression.
+The right-hand side can be an expression consisting either of an array slice of the same length and type as the left-hand side or a scalar expression of the element type of the left-hand side, in any combination.